bezmoradi/tutorials/go/scope.md

 ## Variables Scoped to `if` Statements

--   As shown below, the variable `z` is only accessible within the `if` domain:
+As shown below, the variable `z` is only accessible within the `if` scope:

 ```go
 package main